-(a) All employees shall be allowed the following holidays without loss of pay: New Year's Day, Family Day, Good Friday, Victoria Day, Canada Day, B.C.
-Day, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day, Boxing Day and the closest Friday or Saturday to the employee's birthday, or as a floater, at the employee's option.

-(b) If no work is performed, employees shall be allowed the aforementioned days without loss of pay.
+- (a) All employees shall be allowed the following holidays without loss of pay: New Year's Day, Family Day, Good Friday, Victoria Day, Canada Day, B.C.
+Day, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day, Boxing Day and the closest Friday or Saturday to the employee's birthday, or as a floater, at the employee's option. - (b) If no work is performed, employees shall be allowed the aforementioned days without loss of pay.
 Such days shall be paid for at double rates if worked, plus the regular rate of pay.
 No employee shall be permitted to work when a statutory holiday falls on his/her regular day off.
 A holiday shall consist of a clear twenty-four (24) hours from quitting time.
-Any additional days proclaimed by Federal, Provincial and/or civic governments shall be treated in the same manner as the abovementioned holidays.
+Any additional days proclaimed by Federal, Provincial and/or civic governments shall be treated in the same manner as the above-mentioned holidays.

-(c) An employee failing to receive a paid statutory holiday by reason of his/her day off falling on the holiday or while the employee is on vacation shall receive another day off in lieu of such holiday missed; provided that wherever possible, such days off shall be combined with the employee's regular day off or a weekend if he/she so desires.

-(d) A temporary employee, or a part-time employee who works less than 75% of the normal work week, shall receive 5% per cent added to their weekly pay in lieu of receiving health and welfare benefits.
+- (c) An employee failing to receive a paid statutory holiday by reason of his/her day off falling on the holiday or while the employee is on vacation shall receive another day off in lieu of such holiday missed; provided that wherever possible, such days off shall be combined with the employee's regular day off or a weekend if he/she so desires. - (d) A temporary employee, or a part-time employee who works less than seventy five (75%) of the normal work week, shall receive five (5%) per cent added to their weekly pay in lieu of receiving health and welfare benefits.
 Statutory holidays and vacation shall be as per Employment Standards.

-16. MATERNITY, PARENTAL and ADOPTION LEAVE
+16. PREGNANCY, PARENTAL and ADOPTION LEAVE

-(a) Maternity and paternity leave of up to one year will be granted upon request.
+(a) Pregnancy and Parental leave combined of up to seventy eight (78) weeks will be granted upon request as follows: